-If you are not ready to start your family just yet, but want to protect that option for the future, fertility preservation via cryostorage of your sperm or eggs may be the solution.
+If you are not ready to grow your family just yet, but want to protect that option for the future, fertility preservation via cryostorage of your sperm or eggs may be the solution.
 At TFP Thames Valley Fertility we have the facilities to obtain, prepare and store these precious samples for up to 10 years.

 You may be entitled to NHS funding via the Armed Forces Families’ Programme, otherwise you can self fund any treatment yourself.

 Access to standard NHS funding for IVF treatment can be problematic for military families, who are often moving around the country or even further afield.
 However, if one person in a couple is a member of the armed forces, this is dealt with separately to the normal NHS funding process.
 Depending on certain other criteria, if the woman is aged under 40, three full cycles of IVF may be fully funded and if the woman is aged between 40 and 42, one full cycle of IVF may be fully funded.
 Please refer to the NHS Assisted Conception Policy for the full funding criteria.

 For armed forces couples, a local or military GP is often the first port of call for fertility treatment.
 If you see a local GP, make sure you ask to enter the Armed Forces Families’ Programme.
 To prevent the application process stalling, it’s a good idea to ask your military GP for a letter on headed paper clearly stating which one of you is serving.